Prathamesh0222/Payment-App/README.md

 ## Build a basic version of PayTM like Payment App

+This project aims to replicate the basic functionality of PayTM, allowing users to perform transactions, view their account balance, and interact with other users.

 ## Getting Started
 To get started with the PayTM Clone project, follow these steps: